dotnet/designs/accepted/2021/statics-in-interfaces/README.md

           ITrigonometricFunctions<TSelf>
         where TSelf : IFloatingPointIeee754<TSelf>
     {
-        // TODO: The Exponent and Signifcand need to be exposed here
-        // They should return INumber<TSelf> here and IBinaryNumber<TSelf> on IBinaryFloatingPointIeee754<TSelf>

-        // TODO: We may want to expose constants related to the subnormal and finite boundaries

         // The following constants are defined by System.Math and System.MathF today

         static abstract TSelf E { get; }